 Personally, I work with ‘word bins’ and set a price for every 500 words I write.
 When I first started writing, I would accept $10 for 500 words (yay – work!), but now charge at least five times that much.

 Nowadays, in a typical month, I aim to bring in at least $1,500.
-As I tend to travel in countries with a lower cost of living this is plenty for me and I save more than I spend.
+As I tend to travel in countries with a lower cost of living, being able to earn 50 dollars a day online is plenty for me.
+I’m even able to save some!

 Some months it fluctuates and I’ll come home with a little less, others I bring in more.
 This year has been a little turbulent due to the pandemic.
 Thus is the nature of freelancing – even with regular clients there is always some instability, pandemic or not.